Opiates — commonly called opioids — are some of the most addictive

 fentanyl, a manufactured painkiller that is significantly more potent than prescription

-to trigger a fatal overdose.
+a fatal overdose.

 Three-Phase Approach to Keep You On Track